-The University Symphony Orchestra is an ensemble comprised of both undergraduate and graduate students that performs at least 4 times during the academic year.
+The University Symphony Orchestra is an ensemble comprised of both undergraduate and graduate students that performs at least 2-3 concerts per semester.
 It is open to any student at the university by audition.
 Non-majors are particularly welcome to join!

 Wind, Brass, and Percussion

 Prepare a short etude or excerpt from a solo.

 Prepare both required excerpts for your instrument.
 Excerpts will be posted in the Paul Creative Arts Center outside M203 in mid-August and will also be posted here.

 Sign up for an audition time on the list posted next to the audition excerpts outside M203.
 You will play your symphony audition during the time posted for your instrument.
 You can audition for the UNH Bands at the same time.